geoserver/geoserver/src/README.txt

 This README helps you getting started with GeoServer development.
-It will guide you trough the process of checking out the source code, compiling it and optionally import it into eclipse.
+It will guide you through the process of checking out the source code, compiling it and optionally importing it into eclipse.

 == Linux ==